FanWangEcon/PrjOptiAlloc/README.md

 The tools here depend on [base R](https://stat.ethz.ch/R-manual/R-devel/library/base/html/base-package.html), [tidyverse](https://www.tidyverse.org/) and [tidymodels](https://www.tidymodels.org/).
 After installing those, two packages should be installed, [fan](http://fanwangecon.github.io/)'s [REconTools](http://fanwangecon.github.io/REconTools/), which provides a number of support tools required, as well as this package itself [PrjOptiAllocs](http://fanwangecon.github.io/PrjOptiAlloc/).
 For installation help, see [devtools](http://r-pkgs.had.co.nz/intro.html).

-Installation will download all datasets, functions as well as vignettes associated with the project.
+Installing the package will download all datasets, functions as well as vignettes associated with the project.

 ```
 # To Install the Programs in the R folder of the REconTools Repository